-All of the bad money habit examples above are easily done.
+All of the bad examples above are easily done.
 You buy a couple of nice things because you’ve worked hard.

 But wait, you don’t have any money left in your account because you don’t have a budget so you pay by credit card.

 And working hard means you don’t feel like cooking when you get home so you opt for the convenience of take out, which also goes on your credit card.

-It all very quickly adds up to a credit card you can’t pay off and habits of spending with little thought.
+It all very quickly adds up to a credit card you can’t pay off and the habit of spending with little thought.